Jaxxel89/hms-docs/docs/wireguard.md

 ## How to Install and Setup WireGuard VPN:

 1. **Install WireGuard:**
-    - Follow the installation instructions for your operating system on the WireGuard website to install the WireGuard software.
+    - Follow the installation instructions for your operating system on the WireGuard website to install the WireGuard software. - [Wireguard VPN Download](https://wireguard.com/install/)

 2. **Download VPN Config File:**
-    - Download the VPN configuration file provided by your VPN service provider.
+    - Download the VPN configuration file provided to you, by me.
 This file contains the necessary settings and information to connect to the VPN server.

 3. **Import Config File:**
     - Open the WireGuard software and locate the option to import a configuration file.